-There are some 1.15 Billion registered users on Facebook, 500 million Twitter, 150 million of Instagram and 70 million of Pinterest.
+There are some 1.15 Billion registered users on Facebook, 500 million on Twitter, 150 million on Instagram, and 70 million on Pinterest.
 While the number of users is not an indicator of who is right and who’s not.
 But whom to trust and not to trust is not an easy way.
-A lot of scammers communicate with their victims for months and try to gain their trust.
+Many scammers communicate with their victims for months and try to gain their trust.
 Be careful.
-There is no denying the fact that lost of people get scammed on social media without their knowing of it.
-So easy way is to not share your personal information with anyone you have never met in a person.
+There is no denying the fact that lots of people get scammed on social media without their knowing of it.
+So easy way is to not share your personal information with anyone you have never met.

-Racial differences and slurs are 100% wrong if that person is in your office or in your friend list on facebook or twitter account.
-No doubt social media is a perfect place to share your opinions and views but only when it does not hurt someone’s emotions and social association.
+Racial differences and slurs are 100% wrong if that person is in your office or on your friend list on your Facebook or Twitter account.
+No doubt, social media is a perfect place to share your opinions and views, but only when it does not hurt someone’s emotions and social association.

-Off-course there is outlaw photo theft on social media and no credit goes to anyone for an image.
+Off-course, there is outlawed photo theft on social media, and no credit goes to anyone for an image.

 That’s obviously wrong.

-If you want to share any photo of any organization or any person, get permission first.
+If you want to share any photo of any organization or person, get permission first.

 Tagging an embarrassing photo is like “kick-me” stop doing this to avoid embarrassment.

-A regular user may create fake accounts and have their chat on their own way but a celebrity or a company cannot.
-Chick-fil-A is unknown to it at all.
-The company didn’t say against an anti-gay campaign across facebook.
-It was alleged that the company set up a fake account.
+A regular user may create fake accounts and have their chat in their own way, but a celebrity or a company cannot.
+Chick-fil-A is unknown to it.
+The company didn’t say against an anti-gay campaign across Facebook.
+Alleged that the company set up a fake account.
 Naturally, the secret account didn’t remain secret for long.

 In the age of social media, everything you share, you can’t get it back.
-Within a minute your image or personality be ruined.
-There is no ‘taking it back” even if you have deleted it within a minute.
+There is no taking it back, even if you have deleted it within a minute.
 Before you decide to post anything, ask yourself, “Do I want this to be online forever”?
-If your inner says “no”, don’t hit the post.
+If your inner says “no,” don’t hit the post.

-Using Facebook is a good thing to keep in touch with social happenings but doesn’t mean posting too much without a balance.
-A recent Facebook study revealed that posting too much and frequently would lose connection with your total audience and posting more than once in a day would become an annoyance.
+Using Facebook is a good thing to keep in touch with social happenings, but it doesn’t mean posting too much without a balance.
+A recent Facebook study revealed that posting too frequently would lose connection with your total audience, and posting more than once a day would become an annoyance.

 You should avoid using social media as a tool for revenge.
-You are getting clicks, no doubt but at the same time, you are losing others trust on you.
+You are getting clicks, no doubt, but at the same time, you are losing others’ trust in you.

-Maybe you don’t like Trump or Clinton.
-These are the topics that charm your dinner gossips with friends and family.
+Possibly you don’t like Trump or Clinton.
+These are the topics that charm your dinner gossip with friends and family.
 But such gossips on social media posts rarely stimulate conversation among adults.
 Save your energy for games and your politics for a better purpose.
-Take an example of Tim Thomas of Boston.
-He used Facebook as a political signboard to share his views on the White House, much of his team’s dismay.
+Take the example of Tim Thomas of Boston.
+He used Facebook as a political signboard to share his views on the White House, much to his team’s dismay.

-Surely you don’t want your bank account to be hacked without your knowing it.
-And after all your knowledge, it was hacked from your Facebook post.
-Never use your credit card number, or you talk about your financing.
+Surely, you don’t want your bank account to be hacked without your knowing it.
+Never use your credit card number or talk about your financing.
 No one knows who will use it.

-Over 74% adults using social media.
-Its an effective tool to reach and get interaction with people.
-Like Facebook was launched in 2004 and after that it grew like mushrooms.
-Same is the case with Twitter, watsapp, and linkedin.
+Over 74% of adults use social media.
+It’s an effective tool for reaching and getting interaction with people.
+Like Facebook in 2004, and after that, it grew like mushrooms.
+The same is the case with Twitter, WhatsApp, and LinkedIn.
 Some use it for business.
 So never do these silly mistakes on social media.